smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Database Schema.md

 - Older partitions can be moved to cost-effective storage
 - Query performance is maintained for recent data while historical data remains accessible

+### GDPR Pseudonymization
+The system implements GDPR-compliant pseudonymization through the pseudonym_mapping table:
+- Original identifiers are replaced with pseudonymized IDs in audit logs
+- A secure mapping is maintained between original and pseudonymized IDs
+- Original IDs are encrypted before storage in the mapping table
+- Pseudonymization supports multiple strategies: deterministic hashing, random tokens, and encryption
+- Authorized personnel can reverse the mapping for compliance investigations
+- The system maintains referential integrity while protecting data subject privacy

 ### Compliance Features
 The schema includes several features specifically designed for regulatory compliance:
 - **Data Classification**: Explicit tagging of data sensitivity